QuantFILab/csclab/content/_index.md

       text: |
         <br>

-        The **Computational and Statistical Science Laboratory** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Computational and Statistical Science Laboratory** has been a center of excellence for computational and statistical science research, teaching, and practice since its founding in 2024.

   - block: markdown
     content: